 Panel meetings will be open to the public whenever possible.
 A detailed list of all upcoming meetings will be posted as soon as dates, times and locations are confirmed.

 Following every meeting, the panel will provide a summary outlining what was discussed.

-- June 15 audio recording: morning and afternoon
+- June 15 meeting summary (0.25 MB) and audio recordings: morning and afternoon

-- June 14 audio recording: morning and afternoon
+- June 14 meeting summary (0.25 MB) and audio recordings: morning and afternoon

 - June 13 meeting summary (0.24 MB) and audio recording

 - June 12 meeting summary (0.22 MB) and audio recording

 - June 7 meeting summary (0.25 MB) and audio recording

 - June 5 meeting summary (0.24 MB) and audio recording